seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 If ever thou wilt thrive, bury my body;
 And give the letters which thou find'st about me
 To Edmund earl of Gloucester; seek him out
 Upon the British party: O, untimely death!
 *\[Dies]*

 **EDGAR**
 I know thee well: a serviceable villain;
 As duteous to the vices of thy mistress
-As badness would desire.
+As badness would desire. /

 **GLOUCESTER**
-What, is he dead?
+/ What, is he dead?

 **EDGAR**
 Sit you down, father; rest you
 Let's see these pockets: the letters that he speaks of
 May be my friends.
 He's dead.
 Let us see:
-To know our enemies' minds, we'ld rip their hearts;
+To know our enemies' minds, we'd rip their hearts;
 Their papers, is more lawful.

 *\[Reads]*